Eastern Washington downs MVSU in Rainbow Classic, 60-52 - NewsBreak

 Hepa's double-double leads Hawaii over Hawaii Pacific 79-55

-LAIE, Hawaii (AP) — Kamaka Hepa had 13 points and 12 rebounds to guide Hawaii to a 79-55 victory over Hawaii Pacific.
+LAIE, Hawaii (AP) — Kamaka Hepa had 13 points and 12 rebounds to guide Hawaii to a 79-55 victory over Hawaii Pacific on Saturday night.
 Noel Coleman scored 13 and added five assists for the Rainbow Warriors (3-1).
 Harry Rouhliadeff shot 4 of 5 from the field to finish with 10 points.
-Trey Chapman led the way for the Sharks (0-1) with 10 points.

 Eason jumpstarts Mississippi Valley St. past Prairie View

-Jalani Eason threw a 15-yard touchdown to Sylvester Campbell and Kenneth Martin’s 47-yard pick-6 sparked Mississippi Valley State to a 27-7 win over Prairie View A&M. Those two plays late in the third quarter less than two minutes apart made it a 17-7 contest and the Delta Devils were never threatened.
-Jaden Stewart ran for 85 yards on 18 carries and Trazon Connley ran for 68 yards on 12 carries for Prairie View.
+Jalani Eason threw a 15-yard touchdown to Sylvester Campbell and Kenneth Martin's 47-yard pick-6 sparked Mississippi Valley State to a 27-7 win over Prairie View A&M on Saturday.
+Those two plays late in the third quarter less than two minutes apart made it a 17-7 contest and the Delta Devils...

 Comments / 0